 If you are not anticipated to work 630 hours at the beginning of the school year, but you do actually reach 630 hours, you become eligible on that day.
 Your coverage begins the first day of the following month.

-If you are eligible for SEBB benefits at the beginning of the year, but your work schedule is revised so that you are no longer anticipated to work 630 hours during the school year, your eligibility and your coverage end the last day of the month in which the change is effective.
+If you are eligible for SEBB benefits at the beginning of the year, but your work schedule is revised so that you are no longer anticipated to work 630 hours during the school year, your eligibility for the employer contribution toward SEBB benefits ends the last day of the month in which the change in your work schedule is effective.

 Eligibility based on hours worked the previous two years